DanielMabadeje/Start-My-Simple-PHP-Framework/README.md

 * To Use the pre-made Login/Register, and you're **using SQL** (not Mongo) you must create the database and tables in SQL.
-    - Go to `http://localhost/phpmyadmin` and execute the query in `sql_database_script.sql` that exists in the root directory.
+    - Go to `http://localhost/phpmyadmin` and execute the query in `sql_database_script.sql` that exists in the database directory.

 * To Use the pre-made Login/Register, and you want to be **using MongoDB** you must install `mongodb extension` and `MongoDB PHP Library` using composer, instructions [Here](#mongodb-installation). also replace `Models/UserRepository.php` with `Models\.disabled.mongo.userrepository.class.php` to use the MongoDB version.